 California Republican Stronghold a Toss-Up in Early Results

-(CN) — Initial election results Tuesday revealed a Millennial seeking an upset in one of California’s last Republican congressional strongholds had a fighting chance at succeeding on his second take in flipping the district blue and gig economy drivers could remain independent contractors in spite of a historic state employment law.
+(CN) — Initial election results Tuesday revealed a Millennial seeking an upset in one of California’s last Republican congressional strongholds had a fighting chance at succeeding on his second take in flipping the district blue, and gig economy drivers could remain independent contractors in spite of a historic state employment law.

-Democrat Ammar Campa-Najjar and Republican Darrell Issa were essentially tied when polls closed at 8 p.m. in California according to initial results released by the San Diego Registrar of Voters.
+Democrat Ammar Campa-Najjar and Republican Darrell Issa were essentially tied when polls closed at 8 p.m. in California, according to initial results released by the San Diego Registrar of Voters.

 Campa-Najjar seeks an upset in District 50, which has been without a representative for nearly a year after former Congressman Duncan Hunter was sentenced to 11 months in prison for campaign finance fraud.

-He had been campaigning in the district, which covers mostly rural east San Diego County and parts of southern Riverside County, since the day after he lost by three points to Hunter in 2018.
+He had been campaigning in the district, a tract of mostly rural east San Diego County and parts of southern Riverside County, since the day after he lost by 3 points to Hunter in 2018.

-Campa-Najjar got closer than any challenger had in ousting Hunter from office but didn’t succeed in “blue-ing” the district like in nearby District 49 where weekly protests at Rep. Darrell Issa’s district office effectively forced him out.
+Campa-Najjar got closer than any challenger had in ousting Hunter from office but didn’t succeed in “blue-ing” the district as happened in nearby District 49 where weekly protests at Rep. Darrell Issa’s district office effectively forced him out.

-Issa opted not to run for reelection in 2018, as he was tapped for a Trump administration position which never came to be.
+Issa opted not to run for reelection in 2018 after he was tapped for a Trump administration position that never came to be.

-But he tossed his hat in the ring last year, as the fraud investigation against Hunter narrowed after his wife and co-defendant Margaret Hunter pleaded guilty and agreed to testify against him.
+As he tossed his hat in the ring last year, however, the fraud investigation against Hunter narrowed after his wife and co-defendant Margaret Hunter pleaded guilty and agreed to testify against him.

-The San Diego County Registrar of Voters said Tuesday because it had received a record-breaking number of mail ballots returned early, only 20 to 30% of ballots will remain uncounted when polls closed at 8 p.m.
+The San Diego County Registrar of Voters said Tuesday because it had received a record-breaking number of mail ballots returned early, only 20–30% of ballots will remain uncounted when polls closed at 8 p.m.
 Tuesday.

 Initial results Tuesday included up to 70% of total votes cast in San Diego County via mail ballots and polling place precinct ballots returned to the registrar’s office from Oct.
 31 through Nov.
 2.